 31 problems related to automatic transmission torque converter have been reported for the 2002 Ford Explorer.
+The most recently reported issues are listed below.
+Please also check out the statistics and reliability analysis of the 2002 Ford Explorer based on all problems reported for the 2002 Explorer.

 The contact owns a 2002 Ford Explorer.
 The contact stated that while driving approximately 35 mph, the transmission became inoperable.
 The contact stated that the vehicle was unable to shift out of third gear as the rpms increased excessively and beyond 7000.
 The vehicle was able to be driven to an independent mechanic, who diagnosed that the torque converter and the shift sensor cluster needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was made aware of the problem.
 The approximate failure mileage was 180,000.